 Mr. Ebaugh’s notable representation in this practice area include the following:

-- Co-counsel for 31 investors in an arbitration proceeding against two limited liability companies and their managers.
+- Co-counsel for 31 investors in an ad hoc arbitration against two limited liability companies and their managers.
 Claims include fraud, breach of fiduciary duty, and unjust enrichment.

 - Obtained a $449,603 arbitration award for a limited partnership which had alleged a breach of fiduciary duty claim against its broker-dealer.